Wake up, son. Come on…. come on...

 What Sarge?
 What then?

 We’d be done for lad.
-We’ll have to get back to the shell hole.
+Best bet is to get you back to the shell hole, I reckon.

 Where is it?